If you’re on the hunt for the best lentil recipes, you’re in for a delicious treat.

 3. Lentil tabbouleh salad

-lentil tabbouleh with a silver spoon
+lentil tabbouleh with silver spoon and hand

 4. Easy lentil pasta